Leo-Simpson/c-lasso/README.md

 The task is to predict pH concentration in the soil from microbial abundance data.
 This example was also used as an example in [Tree-Aggregated Predictive Modeling of Microbiome Data](https://www.biorxiv.org/content/10.1101/2020.09.01.277632v1).

 Code to run this example is available in [the accompanying notebook](https://github.com/Leo-Simpson/c-lasso/blob/master/examples/example-notebook.ipynb) under `pH data`.
-Below is a summary of the model output.
+Below is a summary of a `c-lasso` model instantiation for formulation R3.

 ```
 FORMULATION: R3